The following benefits are available to families of veterans and active duty members.

-The spouse and children (including children from a previous marriage) of a deceased service member living in government quarters are entitled to either remain in government housing for up to one year, or to relocate to private quarters and receive up to a year of Basic Allowance for Housing (BAH) or Overseas Housing Allowance (OHA) as appropriate.
-To receive this allowance for private quarters, the service member must have been eligible to receive those allowances for his or her dependents at the time of death.
-Note that the entitlement is 180 days, which may be any combination of use of government quarters and or allowances for private quarters.
-Housing benefits will generally be finalized within 7-14 days of the notification of next of kin.
+The spouse and children of a deceased service member living in government quarters are entitled to either remain in government housing for up to one year, or to relocate to private quarters and receive up to a year of Basic Allowance for Housing (BAH) or Overseas Housing Allowance (OHA) as appropriate.
+To receive this allowance for private quarters, the service member must have been eligible to receive those allowances at the time of death.

 Educational Benefits and Assistance

-Marine GySgt John D. Fry Scholarship The Fry Scholarship is an amendment to the Post-9/11 GI Bill that makes education benefits available to the surviving spouses and children of service members who die in the line of duty after Sept.
+The Fry Scholarship pays benefits equal to the Post-9/11 GI Bill for survivors of service members who dies in the line of duty after Sept.
 10, 2001.
 Click here to learn more about the Fry Scholarship Program.

 Scholarship assistance for dependent survivors of deceased members is provided by many schools, colleges, special scholarship funds, and by state laws.
 While such assistance is usually provided only for persons needing financial assistance, some aid may be furnished regardless of need.
 This is particularly true of state benefits.
 Additional information on this subject may be obtained from VA or your local state college board.